davidjsmith44/NLP-Fed-Speeches/src/schedule.md

 Capstone Schedule

 HIGHEST PRIORITY TO GET THE MVP
+WTF - I am using longer set of interest rates than I have FED speeches.
+No wonder we are seeing something wrong!
 2. Create function to map forwards back into interest rates
 3. TAKE THE ARIMAX tutorial and make sure you know how to use this
 4. Map the speeches (the whole current shit show) into a dataframe with cosine sim